model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   unsoundness, if corner cases are not adequately covered.
-Ideally Kani would generate the check harness automatically, but this is difficult both because heap datastructures are potentially infinite, and also because it must observe user-level invariants.
+Ideally Kani would generate the check harness automatically, but this is difficult both because heap datastructures are potentially infinite, and also because it must observe user-level type invariants.

   A complete solution for this is not known to us but there are ongoing investigations into harness generation mechanisms in CBMC.

-  Environments that are non-inductive, safe Rust (e.g. no recursively defined data structures, no raw pointers).
-Could be inferred from the type.
+  Environments that are non-inductive, safe Rust (e.g. no recursively defined data structures, no raw pointers) could be created from the type as the safe Rust type contraints describe a finite space.

-  For Dealing with pointers one applocable mechanism could be *memory predicates* to declaratively describe the state of the heap both before and after the function call.
+  For dealing with pointers one applicable mechanism could be *memory predicates* to declaratively describe the state of the heap both before and after the function call.

-  In CBMC's implementation heap predicates are simply part of the pre/postconditions.
+  In CBMC's implementation memory predicates are part of the pre/postconditions.
   This does not easily translate to Kani, since we handle pre/postconditions manually and mainly in proc-macros.
 There are multiple ways to bridge this gap, perhaps the easiest being to add memory predicates *separately* to Kani instead of as part of pre/postcondtions, so they can be handled by forwarding them to CBMC.
 However this is also tricky, because memory predicates are used to describe pointers and pointers only.
 Meaning that if they are encapsulated in a structure (such as `Vec` or `RefCell`) there is no way of specifying the target of the predicate without breaking encapsulation (similar to `modifies`).

   A better solution would be for the data structure to declare its own invariants at definition site which are automatically swapped in on every